philipahlberg/runway/README.md

 # Runway
-A modern router for web components.
+A modern router for single-page applications built with web components.

 # Development
 To start a development environment, run: